 I also like that AlkaViva focuses on molecular hydrogen production in its new H2 series of ionizers.
 The scientific research supporting the health benefits of molecular hydrogen is the real deal.

 I searched Enagic’s website and couldn’t find any information saying that the K8 boosts molecular hydrogen levels.
 Although, I have seen information scattered around online suggesting that all Kangen Water Machines boost molecular hydrogen.

 Considering the molecular hydrogen boost is a key factor for me, I want to see that the company lists it as a primary feature, and AlkaViva does this.

 The water machines included in my Top Water Ionizer Ratings all have built-in molecular hydrogen boost technology.

 I don’t like to trash any company, but overall, I can’t justify paying more for the Kangen 8.

-Yes, Kangen has done a fabulous job through its marketing to convince people that only they product a legit ionizer.
+Yes, Kangen has done a fabulous job through its marketing to convince people that only they produce a legit ionizer.
 This is completely untrue.